-Contributors: Debarati Bagchi, Mahuya Bandyopadhyay, Madhurilata Basu, Ishita Dey, Ritambhara Hebbar, Manish K. Iha, Mithilesh Kumar, Pushpendra Kumar, Iman Mitra, Amit Prakash, Kaustubh Mani Sengupta, Simpreet Singh and Mouleshri Vyas 2018 978-93-5287-290-9 ₹2010 376 pp Hardback Political Ecology of Survival Life and Labour in the River Lands of East and North-East India Edited by Madhurilata Basu, Assistant Professor, Department of Political Science, Sarojini Naidu College for Women, Kolkata; Rajat Roy, a senior journalist; and Ranabir Samaddar, the Distinguished Chair in Migration and Forced Migration Studies, Calcutta Research Group
+Contributors: Debarati Bagchi, Mahuya Bandyopadhyay, Madhurilata Basu, Ishita Dey, Ritambhara Hebbar, Manish K. Jha, Mithilesh Kumar, Pushpendra Kumar, Iman Mitra, Amit Prakash, Ranabir Samaddar, Kaustubh Mani Sengupta, Simpreet Singh and Mouleshri Vyas 2018 978-93-5287-290-9 ₹1860 376 pp Hardback Political Ecology of Survival Life and Labour in the River Lands of East and North-East India Edited by Madhurilata Basu, Assistant Professor, Department of Political Science, Sarojini Naidu College for Women, Kolkata; Rajat Roy, a senior journalist; Ranabir Samaddar, the Distinguished Chair in Migration and Forced Migration Studies, Calcutta Research Group

 Drawing on intensive field studies and research, Political Ecology of Survival studies how people living along the river banks, and 'with the rivers', of Bihar, deltaic Bengal and the North-East negotiate nature on the one hand, and the economy, politics and administration on the other.
 It presents a close look at a landscape that is the battleground of environment, economy, and politics, and offers a fresh look at how best to preserve river systems so as to continue with the life and livelihood of humankind.
 Contents: Introduction 1.
 Floods and Migration along the Kosi River 2.
 Ecology and Livelihood in the Sundarbans 3.
 Death of a River and Other Accounts from Nadia 4.
 Rivers, River Bank Erosion and Survival in Murshidabad 5.
 The Non-existent Population in the Chars of Malda 6.
 Watery Zones of Refuge: State Practices, Popular: Politics and Land in the Chars of Assam 7.
 A Valley of Death: The Golden River Subansiri 8.
 A People's History of the Barak River 9.
-Water Laws, Treaties and Conventions Contributors: Sutirtha Bedajna, K. K. Chatradhara, Milan Datta, Mithilesh Kumar, Sajal Nag, Gulshan Parveen, Shuvro Prosun Sarker 2018 978-93-5287-361-6 ₹1680 272 pp Hardback Post-Growth Thinking in India Towards Sustainable Egalitarian Alternatives Edited by Julien-François Gerber, Assistant Professor of Environment and Development at the International Institute of Social Studies in The Hague, Netherlands, and visiting faculty at the London School of Economics and Political Science; and Rajeswari S. Raina, Professor in the School of Humanities and Social Sciences, at Shiv Nadar University, Uttar Pradesh With a Foreword by Stephen A. Marglin Selected Contents: I. Growth Creates Poverty 2.
-Beyond Productivism 3.
-Energetics 4.
-Energy and Sustainability 5.
-Degrowth and All That 6.
-Technology, Growth, and Environmental Justice
+Water Laws, Treaties and Conventions Contributors: Madhurilata Basu, Sutirtha Bedajna, K. K. Chatradhara, Milan Datta, Mithilesh Kumar, Sajal Nag, Gulshan Parveen, Rajat Roy, Ranabir Samaddar, Shuvro Prosun Sarker 2018 978-93-5287-361-6 ₹1530 272 pp Hardback Post-Growth Thinking in India Towards Sustainable Egalitarian Alternatives Edited by Julien-François Gerber, Assistant Professor of Environment and Development at the International Institute of Social Studies in The Hague, Netherlands, and currently visiting faculty at the London School of Economics and Political Science; Rajeswari S. Raina, Professor in the School of Humanities and Social Sciences, at Shiv Nadar University, Uttar Pradesh Selected Contents: 1: Growth Creates Poverty; 2: Beyond Productivism: Socialism, Waste, Obsolescence; 3: Energetics: The Energy Principles that Define Growth; 4: Energy and Sustainability: Why Green Capitalism is an